Encode File-Wide Style in Semi-Diplomatic Transcriptions

 Special Case: Elements with Attributes

-If a consistent bibliographical deviation only occurs in elements with a specific attribute and value on it (for example, if the deviation is in running titles, which are tagged with <fw type="runningTitle">), indicate the attribute and value in the @selector attribute on the <rendition> element.
+If a consistent bibliographical deviation only occurs in elements with a specific attribute and value on them (for example, if the deviation is in running titles, which are tagged with <fw type="runningTitle">), indicate the attribute and value in the @selector attribute on the <rendition> element.
 To do this:

 Add the <rendition> element as a child of the <tagsDecl> as described in Practice: Encode File-Wide Style.